EternalEthan06/NextG-GodamLah-2.0-Team-VerifyX/README.md

 ## 🛡️ A Multi-Factor Biometric Digital Document Vault

 Secure Liveliness Portal (SLP-ID) is a cutting-edge web application designed to solve the chronic inefficiency of paper-based document verification in government services.
-It provides citizens with a single, highly secure, and convenient digital vault for all their essential documents, protected by advanced, multi-layered biometric authentication.
+It provides citizens with a single, highly secure, and convenient digital vault for all their essential documents, protected by advanced, multi-layered biometric authentication. **This system being developed is to be considered as a prototype and not as a final product.**

 ## 💡 The Problem We Solve
 In the traditional system, citizens are often required to bring numerous physical documents (IDs, bills, certificates, etc) to government offices or financial institutions.